Yarm School: School buildings

 The school originated in the buildings which are now the Preparatory School, before moving into the current Friarage building when the older buildings became too small to accommodate the expanding pupil body.
 The Friarage building is a large Georgian manor house, that was built after the demolition of the Dominican Friary which had existed there from the 12th till the 16th century.
 Some parts of the old friary still survive – for example, the oldest building in Yarm is located on the school grounds – the Dovecote was originally part of the Dominican Friarage, and was built in the 12th century to provide a source of food for the monks.
 The current Sixth Form common rooms are in the old Friarage stable block, which was built as part of the Georgian development – the original coach archways are still visible.

 In the 1990s, further expansion of the school resulted in the building of the 'Tate Building' for science and technology, named after the founding headmaster, R. Neville Tate.
 At the same time, the 'Hunt Building' for History, Geography and English was built, named after and opened by the former governor of the Falkland Islands, Sir Rex Hunt.
 In conjunction with the 'Hunt building' the school also opened a new theatre, which was opened by Lord Briggs.
 Since the school's expansion in 2009, this has been turned into the school refectory.

 In 2009, the School was granted permission to build £20 million worth of new facilities to the school's existing site.
 Whilst there were developments to the Preparatory School such as the building of new multi-use sports pitches and extending the schools pre-prep facilities, the majority of investment was on the School's main site by the river.
 This included the development of a new dining hall and construction of new class rooms alongside the riverside.
 The school invited Princess Alexandra to open its new, state of the art Auditorium.
 The school has received praise for the new development from the Royal Institute of British Architects.
 The new development houses classrooms for English, Modern Languages and Economics.

 Curriculum

-The school teaches subjects towards the International General Certificate of Secondary Education and GCSE qualifications, including English and English Literature, Mathematics, Sciences (nearly all pupils study three sciences), and Languages (most pupils study French and German; Latin and Spanish is an option).
+The school teaches subjects towards the International General Certificate of Secondary Education and GCSE qualifications, including English Language and English Literature, Mathematics, Sciences, and Languages (at least one of French, German, Spanish, or Latin).

-Aside from compulsory subjects, students are able to study Humanities (including History, Geography and Classics etc.), Business Studies, Music, Art and Design Technology.
+Aside from compulsory subjects, students are able to study History, Geography, Classics, Religious Studies, Music, Art, Computer Science and Design Technology (specialising in Electronics, Resistant Materials and Textiles).
 Some GCSEs can be studied outside of curriculum time, including General Studies and Russian.